Dr. Janet Lintala

 20-Plus years: I have been in the autism world long enough to watch the understanding, language and politics of autism morph from mother warriors and searching for genes, cures and recovery, to the enlightened neurodiversity, acceptance and celebration.
 (See my AMACOM Books Guest Blog on that here.)
 Although I now wince at the old language, it was through those early pioneers and efforts at understanding and research all those years ago that we have better understanding and so many tools at our disposal now.

-I am the head of Autism Health!, my center in Beckley, WV where I see patients from twelve states.
+I am the head of Autism Health!, my center in Beckley, WV where I see patients from about 20 states.

 - Intersect4Kids – The I4K “Dream Team” includes Dr. Elizabeth Mumper, MD, former Medical Director of the Autism Research Institute, Maureen McDonnell, RN, the former Medical Director of The Imus Cancer Ranch for Kids, and Dr. Monika Buerger, DC, founder of Intersect4Kids.

 - Community Workshops – arranged for free in major cities where I am speaking at other venues.

 - Homecoming speaker at National University of Health Sciences in 2013 and 2018.

 - Featured Author – June 2015 General Federation of Women’s Club’s National/International Conference, Epsilon Sigma Omicron Annual Breakfast, Memphis Tennessee 2015